Support and resources

 Macquarie University offers a range of support options for employees experiencing family and domestic violence, including leave, flexible working arrangements and safety planning.

 Breastfeeding support and parenting facilities

-Macquarie University is an accredited Breastfeeding Friendly Workplace, and we support staff, students and visitors who wish to breastfeed their babies while on campus.
-Women are welcome to breastfeed wherever they feel comfortable.
-There are also Parent Rooms on campus which offer comfort and privacy and can be used by parents and for breastfeeding or expressing.
+Macquarie University is an accredited Breastfeeding Friendly Workplace, and we support staff, students, and visitors who wish to breastfeed their babies while on campus.
+Parents are welcome to breastfeed wherever they feel comfortable.
+There are also Parent Rooms on campus that offer comfort and privacy and can be used by parents and for breastfeeding or expressing.
 The rooms are located at:

-For more information contact Izzy de Allende, Workplace Diversity and Inclusion Coordinator on 9850 1975 or at firstname.lastname@example.org.
+For more information contact the Workplace Diversity and Inclusion team on 9850 1975 or at firstname.lastname@example.org

 The Australian Breastfeeding Association has trained Breastfeeding Counsellors who are available to assist women with their breastfeeding concerns, and questions about how to combine breastfeeding and returning to work.
 They can be contacted on the toll-free number 1800 686 268.

 One of the greatest challenges for working parents is getting access to childcare.
 Our on-campus child care centres are Banksia, Gumnut and Mia-Mia.
 Each centre is an Approved Service, and the Australian Government’s Child Care Benefit and Child Care Rebate may reduce fees for eligible families.
 Like everywhere, places are limited, but priority is given to Macquarie University staff and students.

 Macquarie staff members can salary sacrifice childcare fees if their child attends a childcare centre on campus.